John-Otago/PhD-Plus/README.md

 ### 4.4 University Startups & Innovation-Driven Entrepreneurship
 - **The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses** (E Ries, 2011, Currency)
 - [Optional] **Research to Revenue: A Practical Guide to University Start-Ups** (D Rose & C Patterson, 2016, University of North Carolina Press)
-- [Optional] MIT open course (15.390) and MOOC (15.390x) on Innovation-Driven Entrepreneurship || *You can find it on [EdX]( https://entrepreneurship.mit.edu/online-learning/), YouTube ([here]( https://www.youtube.com/channel/UCalob7RKVi8MsKjMmpiyZzw) and [here]( https://www.youtube.com/MITBootcamps)), or [MIT OpenCourseWare](https://ocw.mit.edu/courses/sloan-school-of-management/15-390-new-enterprises-spring-2013/).
-You can also sign up for the [bootcamp](https://bootcamps.mit.edu/bootcamps/innovation-leadership/)*
+- [Optional] MIT open course (15.390) and MOOC (15.390x) on **Innovation-Driven Entrepreneurship** || *You can find it on [EdX]( https://entrepreneurship.mit.edu/online-learning/), YouTube ([here]( https://www.youtube.com/channel/UCalob7RKVi8MsKjMmpiyZzw) and [here]( https://www.youtube.com/MITBootcamps)), or [MIT OpenCourseWare](https://ocw.mit.edu/courses/sloan-school-of-management/15-390-new-enterprises-spring-2013/).
+You can also sign up for their [bootcamp](https://bootcamps.mit.edu/bootcamps/innovation-leadership/).*

 ### 4.5 Become an SME Owner-Operator or Sole-Proprietor
-- [Optional] **Small Business Management: Theory & Practice**, 4th ed.
-(T Mazzarol & S Reboud, 2020, Springer)
+- [Optional] **Small Business Management: Theory & Practice, 4th ed.** (T Mazzarol & S Reboud, 2020, Springer)
-- [Optional] **Workbook for Small Business Management: Theory and Practice**, 4th ed.
-(T Mazzarol & S Reboud, 2020, Springer)
+- [Optional] **Workbook for Small Business Management: Theory and Practice, 4th ed.** (T Mazzarol & S Reboud, 2020, Springer)

-Starting and running a small business or SME (small-or-medium-sized enterprise) is different from launching an innovation-driven startup to carve out a non-existing market.
-A few books above on non-academic careers have mentioned how some PhD graduates (esp. those in HASS) have launched their consultancy or writing/editing services, who count as owner-operators of small businesses (or sole-traders/proprietors).
+Starting and running a small business (SME: small-or-medium-sized enterprise) is different from launching an innovation-driven startup to carve out a non-existing market.

+A few books on non-academic careers in 4.3 have mentioned how some PhD graduates (especially those in HASS) have launched their consultancy or writing/editing services, who count as owner-operators of small businesses (or sole-traders/proprietors).

 The books in this section offer basic introductions.
 Practice is much more important than theory, whether you want to launch a startup or become a small business owner-manager.
 Your local small business council or association may be able to help, and there are lots of relevant resources online.
 You need to learn from people with real-life business experiences, not researchers.